Elastance: History

+One of Heaviside's motivations for choosing these terms was to distinguish them from mechanical terms.
+Thus, he selected elastivity rather than elasticity to avoid the need to clarify between electrical elasticity and mechanical elasticity.

 Heaviside carefully crafted his terminology to be unique to electromagnetism, specifically avoiding overlaps with mechanics.
 Ironically, many of his terms were later borrowed back into mechanics and other domains to describe analogous properties.
 For example, it is now necessary to differentiate electrical impedance from mechanical impedance in some contexts.
 Elastance has also been used by some authors in mechanics to describe the analogous quantity, though stiffness is often preferred.
 However, elastance is widely used for the analogous property in the domain of fluid dynamics, particularly in fields such as biomedicine and physiology.

 Mechanical analogy

 Mechanical–electrical analogies are established by comparing the mathematical descriptions of mechanical and electrical systems.
 Quantities that occupy corresponding positions in equations of the same form are referred to as analogues.
 There are two main reasons for creating such analogies.

 The first reason is to explain electrical phenomena in terms of more familiar mechanical systems.
 For example, the differential equations governing an electrical RLC circuit (inductor-capacitor-resistor circuit) are of the same form as those governing a mechanical mass-spring-damper system.
 In such cases, the electrical domain is translated into the mechanical domain for easier understanding.

 The second, more significant reason is to analyze systems containing both mechanical and electrical components as a unified whole.
 This approach is especially beneficial in fields like mechatronics and robotics, where integration of mechanical and electrical elements is common.
 In these cases, the mechanical domain is often converted into the electrical domain because network analysis in the electrical domain is more advanced and highly developed.